-People typically buy 6-month car insurance policies.
+Drivers typically buy 6-month car insurance policies.
 However, they are also sold in 3-month and 12-month packages.
-If you only need car insurance for 3 months, it does not make much sense to buy 6 months worth of it.
-If you are planning to maintain your car insurance for an indefinite period of time, it may be worth your while to purchase longer term car insurance.
+If you only need car insurance for 3 months, it doesn't make much sense to buy 6 months' worth of it.
+If you're planning to maintain your car insurance for an indefinite period of time, it may be worth your while to purchase longer-term car insurance.

-The biggest difference between 6-month and 12-month car insurance--besides the premium--is that you will be on the same policy for a longer period of time with the 12-month type.
+The biggest difference between 6-month and 12-month car insurance (besides the premium) is that you will be on the same policy for a longer period of time with the 12-month type.
 12-month car insurance lets you put the policy out of your mind for a longer duration of time.
 You won't have to worry about renewal for an entire year.
 You also buy yourself an extra 6-months of time where the premiums won't increase.
-Although 6-month insurance is the most common, if you are interested, inquire about 12-month insurance.
+Although 6-month insurance is the most common, if you're are interested, inquire about 12-month insurance.
 You might even receive a discount for insuring for an entire year.

-A 6 month insurance policy is more common, but with a 12 month policy, you may receive a discount for committing to a longer period and you buy more time that your premiums won't go up.
-Ask about both options before you decide if a short term or a long term policy is the way to go.
+A 6-month insurance policy is more common, but with a 12-month policy, you may receive a discount for committing to a longer period and you buy more time that your premiums won't go up.
+Ask about both options before you decide if a short- or long-term policy is the way to go.